Listen

 Business travel

 ING aims to continue to reduce the impact of our business travel.
-In 2022, we launched a Green Travel Budget Programme to make employees aware of the CO2e impact of their travel choices and encourage them to find greener options.
-We have continued introducing more fuel-efficient vehicles including fuIIy electric and hybrid vehicles to our car fleet.
+In 2023, we promoted work practices that encourage employees to be conscious of the CO2e impact of their impact on the climate.
+We focus on striving to reduce our business travel through the use of CO2 budgets, better video-conferencing infrastructure and policies designed to encourage rail travel for the destinations below 500km.
+We have also continued introducing more fuel-efficient vehicles including fuIIy electric and hybrid vehicles to our car fleet, which is still mostly combustion.
 As such, the overall efficiency of our fleet has increased since 2014.
+17% of our total car fleet consists of fully electric vehicles and our aim is to be at 90% by 2030.

 Business Travel